 Peer review policy

-The editor will decide whether a paper is suitable for peer review and will make the final decision.
+The editors will decide whether a paper is suitable for peer review and will make the final decision.
 Peer review is performed by members of the the Editorial Board and/or by external referees.
+Manuscripts undergo peer review by two independent referees, exceptionally by one or three referees.
 We use single-blind peer reviewing, in which reviewers are aware of the identity of authors, while the referees´ reports provided to authors are anonymous.
 Referees are given 14 days to undertake the review.